neurodata/checklists/time-series.md

 5. Spectrogram for each dimension (if d>10, compress d)
 6. Correlation matrix of features (if d>100, compress d)
 7. Cumulative variance (with elbows)
-7. Anomaly detection plot
+7. Anomaly detection plot (maybe using outlier detection meda?)
-9. Change-point detection plot
+9. Change-point detection plot (maybe using mclust++?)

 - to compress n,
     1. subsample contiguous block,